-(1) The Directors listed in column (a) had the following aggregate amounts of option awards outstanding at fiscal year end (Mr. Brinkley 11,381, Mr. Ferko 5,175, Mr. R. Scott Gill 27,724, Mr. Healey 19,434, Mr. Petersen 19,896 and Mr. Sroka 117,173).

-- (2) The amount provided in column (g) represents the annual salary plus the aggregate dollar amount of all perquisites for Mr. R. E. Gill as an executive officer of the Company including an auto lease for personal and business use, and a term life policy.
-Additionally, for each of the named Directors the aggregate dollar amount includes a variety of routine perquisites, including complimentary or discounted food, drink, entertainment and related travel, clothing, gifts or similar benefits which in the aggregate do not exceed \$2,000 in value per year. - (3) The amounts in column (c) reflect the dollar amounts for the aggregate grant date fair value for each stock award granted during 2010 for each Director, in accordance with FASB ASC Topic 718, awarded pursuant to the 2004 Sypris Equity Plan and the Directors Compensation Program.
-Because these awards consisted of fully vested shares, the amounts in column (c) are equal to the fair value of all shares awarded in 2010, valued at the closing price of the Company's common stock as of the time of the award. - (4) Mr. R. E. Gill does not receive separate compensation for his services as a director in addition to his total compensation for services as an executive officer.
-Mr. R. E. Gill is also the father of the Company's president and chief executive officer, Jeffery T. Gill.
+- (1) The directors listed in column (a) had the following aggregate amounts of option awards outstanding at fiscal year end (Mr. Brinkley, 11,381; Mr. Ferko, 5,175; Mr. R. Scott Gill, 27,724; Mr. Healey, 19,434; Mr. Petersen, 19,896; and Mr. Sroka, 9,583). - (2) The amount provided in column (g) represents the annual salary plus the aggregate dollar amount of all perquisites for Mr. R. E. Gill as an executive officer of the Company including an auto lease for personal and business use, Company 401(k) matching contributions, and a term life policy.
+Additionally, for each of the named directors the aggregate dollar amount includes a variety of routine perquisites, including complimentary or discounted food, drink, entertainment and related travel, clothing, gifts or similar benefits which in the aggregate do not exceed \$5,000 in value per year. - (3) The amounts in column (c) reflect the dollar amounts for the aggregate grant date fair value for each stock award granted during 2011 for each director, in accordance with FASB ASC Topic 718, awarded pursuant to the 2010 Sypris Omnibus Plan and the Directors Compensation Program.
+Because these awards consisted of fully vested shares, the amounts in column (c) are equal to the fair value of all shares awarded in 2011, valued at the closing price of the Company's Common Stock as of the time of the award. - (4) Mr. R. E. Gill does not receive separate compensation for his services as a director in addition to his total compensation for services as an executive officer.
+Mr. R. E. Gill is also the father of the Company's President and Chief Executive Officer, Jeffery T. Gill and R. Scott Gill.

-In 2010, non-employee directors (John F. Brinkley, William G. Ferko, R. Scott Gill, William L. Healey, Sidney R. Petersen and Robert Sroka) each received an annual retainer ranging from approximately \$33,000 to \$45,000, payable after each quarter, in equal cash installments.
-Additionally, non-employee directors received 5,200 shares of common stock, bringing the value of total compensation excluding perquisites, to a range of approximately \$48,680 to \$62,000.
+In 2011, non-employee directors (Mr. Brinkley, Mr. Ferko, Mr. R. Scott Gill, Mr. Healey, Mr. Petersen and Mr. Sroka) each received an annual retainer ranging from approximately \$33,000 to \$46,000, payable after each quarter, in equal cash installments.
+Additionally, non-employee directors received 5,200 shares of common stock, bringing the value of total compensation excluding perquisites, to a range of approximately \$53,000 to \$66,000.

 All directors are reimbursed for travel and related expenses for attending Board and Committee meetings.
-In 2010, the Company held four meetings which required board members to travel.
+In 2011, the Company held three meetings which required board members to travel.
 We also provide non-employee directors with travel accident insurance when on Company business.
 Directors who are employees of Sypris or its affiliates are not eligible to receive compensation for services as a director.
+As of the date of this Proxy Statement all of the directors other than R.S.
+Gill have elected to participate in the Repurchase Agreement.